Staley School of the Spoken Word

 Staley School of the Spoken Word also known as "Staley School of Oratory", "Staley School", or "Staley College", was a college in Brookline, Massachusetts, founded by Dr. Delbert Moyer Staley, that closed in 1957.
 Originally named College of the Spoken Word, it opened in 1905 on Huntington Avenue in Boston; by 1920, the school had relocated to Brookline and was located at Washington Street and Cypress Street.
-As of 1992, their charter was held by Boston College.
+Since at least 1982, their charter was held by Boston College.

 Many aspiring leaders and politicians came to the school, largely to polish their presence and presentation.
 The majority had already earned college degrees, some from institutions such as Harvard University.
 One famous Harvard alumnus to be graduated from Staley was future president John F. Kennedy.